rOpenGov/Finland-Subscription-Costs/analysis.md

 ### Costs by publisher

-Overall, the Finnish data covers 376 publishers ([see annual costs by publisher](http://data.okf.fi/ropengov/20160613-FOI/dashboard.html).
+Overall, the Finnish data covers 376 unique publishers ([see annual costs by publisher](http://data.okf.fi/ropengov/20160613-FOI/dashboard.html).
 The left figure indicates the total subscription fees paid to the top publishers 2010-2017.
 Over one third of the total costs go to Elsevier, which has been often [criticized](https://gowers.wordpress.com/2014/04/24/elsevier-journals-some-facts/) for its huge [profit margins](http://journals.plos.org/plosone/article?id=10.1371%2Fjournal.pone.0127502).
 The costs are given per bundle, so we cannot compare average journal prices among individual publishers based on this data.

 ![plot of chunk foi-totalcosts2b](figure/foi-totalcosts2b-1.png)